Best Weight Lifting and Powerlifting Chains

 However, weight lifting chains offer increased tension in a versatile and adaptable way.

 Without turning this into a science lesson, strength training is about shifting the force velocity curve up and to the right.
 To achieve this, you need to train with heavy weights and train at high intensities.

 Resistance training achieves both aspects in a very effective way.
 To do this, you can use resistance bands or heavy chains.
 Resistance bands are great for beginners and for traveling, however, if you’re serious about applying a larger load to your training, then look for heavy weight lifting chains.

 Heavy chains can be used in a variety of exercises and workouts, and you can be as creative as you like.
 Commonly, they are used to optimize dips, bench press, deadlifts and military presses.
 The benefits of lifting with heavy chains are most realized during exercises that have an ascending strength curve, meaning exercises that require a large amount of force to be produced during extension.
 This includes exercises like squats, deadlifts, and dips.

 Chains work because they increase the relative strength required to complete a lift.
 You are required to push harder and more intensely through the end of the lift and this means that a larger relative force is maintained during the workout.

 Chains are great at developing power, as opposed to just strength.
 Power is key in sport and is based on the ability to push or pull weight at speed.
 Using chains in your workouts will help develop your explosive strength, and this is a key component to any sport or competitive powerlifting.

-Athletes who successfully develop and exploit explosive strength, such as the All Black’s Sonny Bill Williams, have a big advantage at being able to perform powerful movements in a short amount of time.
+Athletes who successfully develop and exploit explosive strength, have a big advantage at being able to perform powerful movements in a short amount of time.

 In short, explosive power is something that is just as important as the ability to lift heavy weights.